Breakers Hotel (Long Beach, California): Years of decline (1929–1935)

 Less than a year after its opening, the hotel was sold by Fred Dunn to an unnamed group of investors from Pasadena, Los Angeles and New York.
 The sale price in 1927 was reported to be $1,750,000.
 The new owners announced plans for extensive remodeling, including the closure of several dining rooms and conversion of the ballroom into a summer garden.

 The onset of the Great Depression and the 1933 Long Beach earthquake pushed the Breakers into bankruptcy.
-The 1933 earthquake, which resulted in over 100 deaths, caused only minor damage to the Breakers, but the widespread destruction in Long Beach caused major damage to the city's tourist trade.
+The 1933 Long Beach earthquake, which resulted in over 100 deaths, caused only minor damage to the Breakers, but the widespread destruction in Long Beach caused major damage to the city's tourist trade.
 The hotel served as the headquarters for the Red Cross relief efforts following the earthquake.
 In August 1934, the Los Angeles Times reported that the hotel had sustained a significant operating loss in 1933 and was delinquent on its real estate and personal properties taxes for the past three years.

 Hilton years and Sky Room (1938–1947)

 In 1938, the hotel was purchased by Conrad Hilton at a reported cost of $150,000 and $35,000 in back taxes.
-Hilton turned the Breakers into the eighth hotel in the Hilton chain.
-Hilton spent at least $200,000 on renovations and converted the penthouse into the Sky Room.

-In 1938, Hilton opened the Sky Room atop the hotel, and it became one of the most popular restaurants gathering spots in Southern California.
-Movie stars such as Clark Gable, Errol Flynn, Rita Hayworth, Cary Grant and John Wayne were said to have been customers at the Sky Room during the Hilton years.
-One customer recalled the Sky Room as follows: "It was a dating place, like the Brown Derby and Coconut Grove.
+Hilton renamed the Breakers the Hilton Hotel, the eighth hotel in the Hilton chain.
+Hilton spent at least $200,000 on renovations and converted the penthouse into the Sky Room restaurant, which became one of the most popular gathering spots in Southern California.
+Movie stars like Clark Gable, Errol Flynn, Rita Hayworth, Cary Grant and John Wayne were said to have been customers at the Sky Room.
+One customer recalled the Sky Room as: "a dating place, like the Brown Derby and Coconut Grove.
 It was the place to go."

 During World War II, two pillboxes with gun-mountings were installed on the rooftop for harbor defense, and the Sky Room became the official Airwatch headquarters for Long Beach harbor.
 One of the pillboxes and gun mountings remained intact on the roof as late as 1991.

 Wilton (1947–1961)

 In 1947, Hilton sold the hotel to Frank Fishman, who renamed it the Wilton Hotel.
-The hotel remained the "Wilton" for 14 years.
 During the 1950s, the hotel changed ownership several times, and promises to spend hundreds of thousands of dollars to remodel the aging hotel were not kept.
-An episode of The Lone Wolf, "The Long Beach Story", features the Wilton.
+An episode of The Lone Wolf, "The Long Beach Story", featured the Wilton.